idleberg/atom-edit-in-new-tab/README.md

 Option                 | Default | Description
 -----------------------|---------|--------------------------------------------------
-Synchronize Changes    | `false` | Writes changes in the new tab back to the origin Ignore Scope           | `false` | Doesn't apply the origin's grammar on the new tab Target Pane            | –       | Specifies the default pane for the new tab Select                 | `false` | Selects the newly added text
+Synchronize Changes    | `false` | Writes changes in the new tab back to the origin¹ Ignore Scope           | `false` | Doesn't apply the origin's grammar on the new tab Target Pane            | –       | Specifies the default pane for the new tab Select                 | `false` | Selects the newly added text